NIHR Researchfish Update 2019

 NIHR award holders also report participating in advisory committees and national consultations.
 By actively advising and contributing to clinical governance and influencing key health and care services, non-NHS organisations and companies, our award holders ensure that future policy directions are informed by high quality research evidence.

-Our award hdolders have also been providing evidence to Government reviews, inquiries, committees and forums informing officialsd, NHS and life science industries of the latest evidence.
+Our award holders have also been providing evidence to Government reviews, inquiries, committees and forums informing officials, NHS and life science industries of the latest evidence.

 “I chaired the UK Update Guideline on Chronic Kidney Disease associated Mineral Bone Disease.
 This has changed practice in the UK and altered the way national registry data are collected.
 This has also been published on the international guidelines website (Kidney Disease Improving Global Outcomes -KDIGO) to help best practice in other countries”.

 --James Burton, Professor of Renal Medicine and Honorary Consultant Nephrologist, Department of Cardiovascular Sciences, University of Leicester

 “The goal of my NIHR research is to improve the quality and humanity of care that people living with dementia receive during a hospital admission.
 This is already having impacts in the NHS and on Welsh Government strategy.
 My work has been identified as 'notable practice' within their strategy 'Together for a Dementia Friendly Wales' 2017-22.
 In June 2019 I provided expert oral evidence to the Welsh Government Cross Party enquiry on dementia care in hospitals.
 The Department of Health and Welsh Government have provided statements in response to my NIHR research, which was raised and discussed in questions to the Health and Social Services Secretary Wales, and in the Senedd during 2018”.

 --Katie Featherstone, Reader in Sociology and Medicine, Cardiff University